 Our curriculum is broad and creative, combining the National Curriculum.
 This allows us to deliver learning through exciting topics, hands-on experiences, trips and enrichment opportunities.
 We want children to have fun, discover their talents and leave school with happy memories.

 Alongside academic subjects, we place great importance on developing life skills, resilience and strong values.
-We promote the fundamental British values of democracy, respect, tolerance, liberty and the rule of law, ensuring our pupils are well prepared for life in modern Britain.

 Every child’s progress is carefully monitored so that teaching can be tailored to their individual needs.
 Our goal is for all children to reach their full potential, both personally and academically, and to feel ready for the challenges and opportunities that lie ahead.